-Monitoring results must be reported on Discharge Monitoring Report (DMR) Form EPA No. 3320-1 in accordance with the "General Instructions" provided on the form.
-The permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA at the address below.
+Discharge Monitoring Report (DMR) results shall be electronically reported to EPA per 40 CFR 127.16.
+To submit electronically, access the NetDMR website at https://netdmr.epa.gov.
+Until approved for Net DMR, the permittee shall request temporary or emergency waivers from electronic reporting.
+To obtain the waiver, please contact: U.S. EPA - Region 6, Water Enforcement Branch, Oklahoma State Coordinator (6EN-WC), (214) 665-8058.
+If paper reporting is granted temporaroly, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA at the address below.
 Duplicate copies of DMR's and all other reports shall be submitted to the appropriate State agency(ies) at the following address(es):